Be Quiet and Drive (Far Away)

 "Be Quiet and Drive (Far Away)" is a song by American alternative metal band Deftones.
-The song was released as the second single from the band's second studio album, Around the Fur (1997).
-It was their first single to chart on the US charts, peaking at No. 29 on Billboards Mainstream Rock chart, and within the top 50 in the UK Singles Chart.
+The song was released as the second single from the band's second studio album, Around the Fur (1997), on July 6, 1998.
+It was their first single to chart on the US charts, peaking at number 29 on Billboards Mainstream Rock chart, and number 50 in the UK Singles Chart.

 A music video was filmed to accompany the single's release, directed by Frank W. Ockenfels III.

 Composition

-"Be Quiet and Drive (Far Away)" has been described as a nu metal, alternative metal, and shoegaze song.
+"Be Quiet and Drive (Far Away)" has been described as an alternative metal, nu metal and shoegaze song.
 Brendan Appleton of Kerrang!
 Radio remarked that "Some would question if it is truly nu metal," adding that the song leans toward a dreamy alternative rock feel and was reportedly influenced by Depeche Mode's "Never Let Me Down Again".
 According to Bob Gulla of Wall of Sound, the song "sounds more like snippets from the erstwhile shoe-gazer pop movement than the hyper metallurgy of the rest of the record."
 Similarly, Jeff Terich of Treble described the song as embracing pop, claiming that it is "more shoegaze or Siamese Dream-pop than metal."
 A staff writer of Punknews.org highlighted the track as the clearest example of Deftones' growth from their debut studio album, Adrenaline (1995), noting that by Around the Fur their music had become more textured, the performances tighter, and the band more confident overall.

 "Be Quiet and Drive (Far Away)" opens with a guitar line reminiscent of Deftones' nu metal contemporaries, but develops into a more melancholic and textured composition.
 Sam Law of Kerrang! noted that the frontman Chino Moreno's vocal delivery, marked by what he called a purposeful androgyny, contrasted with the more aggressive style common in the scene.
 Loudwire's Amy Sciarretto similarly described the track as both "maudlin but pretty", and highlighted it as one of the earliest examples of Moreno's androgynous singing style, as well as a clear instance of the band's use of quiet-loud dynamics.
 Writing for Consequence, Dan Bogosian emphasized the sense of emotional release, writing that the track conveys the theme of escape most strongly when the band shifts into heavier passages and Moreno sings at full volume.

+Release

+"Be Quiet and Drive (Far Away)" was released on July 6, 1998, by Maverick Records, as the second single from the band's second studio album, Around the Fur (1997).
+It marked their first charting single in the US, reaching number 29 on Billboard's Mainstream Rock chart.
+The song peaked at number 50 on the UK singles chart and number 54 on the Scottish Singles Chart in 1998.
+In 2026, the song was certified gold by the British Phonographic Industry (BPI), for sales of over 400,000 copies in the United Kingdom.
+In 2025, the song was certified 2× Platinum by the Recording Industry Association of America (RIAA), for sales of over 2,000,000 in the United States.